Skip to content

 How do customers benefit from EV charging at auto dealerships?

-How can Monta help automotive dealerships with EV charger supply?
+How can Monta help automotive dealerships with EV charge point supply?

-Monta helps automotive dealerships with EV charger supply by providing an integrated software platform that manages charger deployment, user access, billing, monitoring, and load management across showroom, service, and storage areas.
+Monta helps automotive dealerships with EV charge point supply by providing an integrated software platform that manages charge point deployment, user access, billing, monitoring, and load management across showroom, service, and storage areas.
 Dealership operators use Monta’s system to coordinate charging for demonstration vehicles, service fleets, and customer vehicles while controlling electrical capacity and preventing infrastructure overload.
-The platform enables automated scheduling, real-time performance tracking, remote diagnostics, and transparent energy cost allocation, reducing operational complexity and improving charger utilisation.
+The platform enables automated scheduling, real-time performance tracking, remote diagnostics, and transparent energy cost allocation, reducing operational complexity and improving charge point utilisation.
 Monta supports scalable deployment by integrating with multiple hardware manufacturers and utility programmes, allowing dealerships to expand charging capacity efficiently as EV inventory grows.

 Will auto dealerships transition fully to electric demo fleets and service vehicles?